Last reviewed on 29th August 2023 by Martin Alexander (Mortgage Advisor)

 What is a commercial remortgage?

-A commercial remortgage is a method used to refinance your commercial property.
+A commercial remortgage can be used to refinance a commercial property.
 As the majority of commercial ownership is for investment, a remortgage can help to boost the profitability of your property.

-The savings you make from a remortgage can then be used to buy an additional property or for improving your existing investments.
+The savings you make from a remortgage can then be used to buy an additional property or to improve your existing investments.
 As a result, refinancing can enable you to leverage your commercial assets to expand your portfolio or your business.